-Fortunately, opening and viewing an STL file is not too complicated.
+Fortunately, opening an STL file is not too complicated.
 There are several free STL file viewers for this purpose, which you can either use online or as a desktop application.
-Refer to our dedicated guide here: 20 Free 3D/STL Viewers (Online, Mac, PC, Linux, Android, iOS)
+Refer to our dedicated guide here: 20 Free STL File Viewers (Online, Mac, PC, Linux, Android, iOS)

 11. How Can You Edit or Convert an STL File?

-Yes, it is entirely possible to edit an STL file.
+Yes, it is entirely possible to edit an STL file and convert the STL to another file format.
 Because the format is open, there is nothing to prevent you from changing the contents of a file.
 Actually, the process of editing is quite easy.
-ALL3DP has a dedicated article on this topic: 5 Free STL Editors + How to Edit STL Files
+We have a dedicated article on this topic: 5 Free STL Editors + How to Edit STL Files

 12. How Can You Repair a Broken STL File?

 There are several programs which can help with repairing a broken STL file.
 For example, Netfabb Basic is a great tool for repairing the most common STL file problems.
 You find more information on these programs in our article: 20 Best 3D Printing Software Tools (Most are Free)